 Civic Center San Francisco is in the heart of the city.
 Top things to do here include visiting the Asian Art Museum and City Hall.
 It's also home to many of our performing arts companies such as the ballet, opera, and symphony.

-You can also catch a Broadway show at the Orpheum, see a performance at the Nourse Theatre, and catch a concert at the Bill Graham Civic Auditorium.
+You can also catch a Broadway show at the Orpheum, see a performance at the Sydney Goldstein Theater, and catch a concert at the Bill Graham Civic Auditorium.

 Market Street borders it on the south.
 Turk Street is the northern border.
 It stretches out east to west between Leavenworth (eastern border) and Gough & Franklin.

 Disclaimer: I receive a small commission from some of the links on this page.

 The Civic Center San Francisco district is a bustling area with plenty to see and do.
 Here are some of my top picks.

 The SF Asian Art Museum is one of my favorite San Francisco museums.
 It houses more than 17,000 items in its permanent collection.
 Several of them are rare artifacts that you will not see anywhere else in the world.